JAForbes/blog/posts/backbone-to-mithril.md

 })
 ```

 This is truly the most important change Backbone brought to the application model.
-This was the spinal cord that Backbone's name
+Interestingly enough Backone.View accounts for the smallest percentage of source code in the framework.

-refers to.
+There is a lot more to Backbone than it's Views, but I will argue that the rest of Backbone is no longer relevant in the current JS landscape.

 Models and Collections
 ----------------------